 Our staff are some of the people that were with us since the beginning.
 Instead of keeping their passion to themselves, they decided to spend their own time, effort, and money into creating a system that works smoothly and building a community that anyone can join.
 The least we can do to give back to them is let them do what they love - play Hoops.

 We host tournaments every weekend.
-Throughout the month there are 3 ranked Sunday tournaments and 1 ranked Saturday tournament.
-If there are 5 Sundays in the month, we host an fun, unranked tournament on the 5th Sunday and let the community decide the rules.
-In our discord you can use the !schedule command to see the exact dates of tournaments in the current month.
-Sunday tournaments are always held at 4pm PST / 7pm EST and Saturday tournaments are always held at 6pm PST / 9pm EST.
+Throughout the month there are 4 ranked Sunday tournaments, and if there are 5 Sundays in the month, we host an fun, unranked tournament on the 5th Sunday and let the community decide the rules.
+In our discord you can use the !schedule command to see the exact dates of upcoming tournaments.
+Sunday tournaments are always held at 4pm Pacific Time / 7pm Eastern Time.

 At our inception we adopted the Elo system for ranking, but we quickly realized that this was not a good system for our community.
 We soon swapped to the Glicko-2 rating system that we use now, which rewards participation and isn’t a zero-sum game like Elo.
 Without getting too deep into the math, each player has two values that determine their skill rating: a mean and a deviation.
 The mean is a number that represents your “average” rating, or the approximate rating the system thinks you should be around.
 The deviation is a number that represents how certain the system is that you are actually at your mean rating.
 In the end, your actual “skill rating” is a lower-bound approximation of this interval - exactly 3 deviations below your mean.
 As you play, your mean will change according to your performance against other teams.
 The more you play, and the more consistent your performance, the smaller your deviation will be, resulting in a higher skill-rating.
 After each tournament you do not participate in, your deviation will grow slightly because the system is less sure that your rating is accurate if you don’t consistently participate.

-We always appreciate monetary or in-game item donations to our tournament prize pool.
-All money and items given will go directly to the prize pool for the next tournament.
+We always appreciate monetary donations to our tournament prize pool.
+All money we receive or make goes into future tournament prize pools or necessary maintenance costs.
 Visit the tournament’s page on smash.gg to see exactly how prizes are distributed.
 If you have any type of skill you think would be useful to our team, don’t hesitate to join our Discord and message any of our moderators.

 smash.gg is a website initially designed to improve the Super Smash Bros community by making it easy to host tournaments.
 They have since branched out and support many games, including Rocket League.
 In order to play in our tournaments, you must create an account on smash.gg and link your Steam/Console account information.